benfrick/docs-portfolio/doc/commerce/checkout/use-checkout.md

 **SMS Checkout Submit (China Only)**

-SMS Checkout Submit allows both Nike members and guests to purchase Nike products using a mobile phone number instead of an email address.
+SMS Checkout Submit allows both members and guests to purchase products using a mobile phone number instead of an email address.
 If the consumer is purchasing with an email address, you can skip this section.

 > **Note**: SMS checkout is currently available in China only